GHTM

 • PhD Theses

-• Services
+• International

 A Fashi lymphoproliferative phenotype reveals non-apoptotic fas signaling in HTLV-1-associated neuroinflammation

-• Autores: Alvarez C, Brassat D, Decanine D, Dierckx T, Galvão-Castro B, Gotuzzo E, Khouri R, Kruschewsky R, Leal FE, Liblau R, López G, Menezes SM, Nixon DF, Schnitman SV, Silva-Santos G, Talledo M, Van Weyenbergh J, Vandamme AM, Vercauteren J
+• Authors: Alvarez C, Brassat D, Decanine D, Dierckx T, Galvão-Castro B, Gotuzzo E, Khouri R, Kruschewsky R, Leal FE, Liblau R, López G, Menezes SM, Nixon DF, Schnitman SV, Silva-Santos G, Talledo M, Van Weyenbergh J, Vandamme AM, Vercauteren J

 • Journal: Frontiers in Immunology